Saginaw, Michigan: Primary and secondary schools

-The city of Saginaw is served by the Saginaw Public School District, also known as SPSD.
+The city of Saginaw is served by the Saginaw Public Schools, also known as SPSD.
 The Saginaw Public School District operates twelve elementary schools, two combined elementary/middle schools, two middle schools, one combined middle/high school, and one high school.
 The district is governed by a seven-member elected board of education.
 The board selects a superintendent for the district.
-The current superintendent is Mr. Nathan Mcclain.
+The current superintendent is Dr. Ramont M. Roberts.
 The two public high schools in Saginaw are Saginaw United High School and the Saginaw Arts and Sciences Academy.
 Michigan Lutheran Seminary is the lone private high school in the city.
 Charter schools in the city are Saginaw Learn to Earn Academy, North Saginaw Charter Academy, Francis Reh Academy, Saginaw Prep schools, and the International Academy of Saginaw.

 Higher education

 Saginaw is served by Delta College and Saginaw Valley State University, which are located in nearby University Center, Michigan.
 Central Michigan University maintains an off-campus center inside the city that offers numerous degree programs.
 Delta College built a downtown satellite facility that opened in the fall of 2019.